Apr 14, 2014

 driven men

-The 3 Things That All Driven Men Need In A Partner
+3 Things Driven Men Need In A Partner

 While this isn’t an exhaustive list, between all of the most highly functioning long-term relationships that I have been witness to over the past decade, these are by far the most common traits that I see embodied in the partners of driven men.